Paul Palmer (American football): Kansas City Chiefs

 Palmer was selected by the Kansas City Chiefs in the first round (19th overall) of the 1987 NFL draft.
-His great-grandmother Frances Palmer who raised him since he was 2 years old, died the day he was drafted and Paul chose to spend the day with his family.
+His great-grandmother Frances Palmer who raised him since he was 2 years old, died the day he was selected and Paul chose to spend the day with his family.
 As a rookie, Palmer was mostly used on special teams, leading the AFC in kickoff return average (24.3 yards per attempt).
 He was named to the NFL's All-Rookie Team, and was named NFL All-Pro as a kick returner.

 In 1988, through the first six weeks Paul led the team in rushing, receiving, scoring and combined yards from scrimmage.
 He would later have clashes with the coaching staff and not be able to take over the starting running back position from Christian Okoye.
 On September 4, 1989, Palmer was waived by new head coach Marty Schottenheimer.
 He rushed for 607 yards in two seasons.